Vegan Gluten-Free Cornbread

 - ½ teaspoon salt

 Preheat oven to 400 F. Combine dry ingredients in a large bowl (flour, cornmeal, coconut sugar, baking powder, and salt).
 Set aside.

-Measure and pour a 1/3 cup of unsweetened almond milk into glass measuring cup.
-Add 1 tbsp of apple cider vinegar and set aside.
+Measure and pour a ⅓ cup of unsweetened almond milk into glass measuring cup.
+Add 1 tablespoon of apple cider vinegar and set aside.

 In a medium bowl whip aquafaba until small peaks form.

 Add applesauce to almond milk and apple cider vinegar mixture.
 Whisking to combine.

 Pour almond milk into bowl with dry ingredients.
 Gently stir until combined.
 Add aquafaba, carefully folding into batter.
 Don't

 Line 8 x 8 inch pan with parchment paper.
 Pour batter into pan spreading evenly.
 Bake